RubenKelevra/Tuya-thermostatic-valve/README.md

 # recommended mods

-- Attach a 3 V power supply at the pcb to avoid fast battery drainage due to larger/more often valve operation, see [install-powersupply](power_supply_mod.md)
+- Attach a 3 V power supply at the pcb to avoid fast battery drainage due to larger/more often valve operation, see [power supply mod](power_supply_mod.md)